thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

     </ul>
     @Html.Kendo().PanelBar().Name("panelBar").Deferred()

-We setup the PanelBar by declaring its HTML structure and then telling the extensions to create a PanelBar around it.
+We set up the PanelBar by declaring its HTML structure and then telling the extensions to create a PanelBar around it.
 The PanelBar expects the HTML element it works against to be a &lt;ul&gt;.
 Where each &lt;li&gt; is a section in the PanelBar and the first text element that appears it the title for that section.
 So in our case
 "Payment Terms" and "Comments" will be the titles for each PanelBar section.
-Any element that appears after the title will be including in the contents of that section.
+Any element that appears after the title will be included in the contents of that section.

 ### Setting up the Payment Terms Section